Qabel/qabel.github.io/_docs/Qabel-Desktop-REST.md

 ## Abstract

-A local webserver which serves as a wrapper around the Qabel-core and provides an API that other applications can use.
-This provides freedom of choice in regards to the GUI or CLI implementations and allows the local server to run in the background where it can provide a permament process for modules like messaging and file syncing.
+A local web server which serves as a wrapper around the Qabel-core and provides an API that other applications can use.
+This provides freedom of choice in regards to the GUI or CLI implementations and allows the local server to run in the background where it can provide a permanent process for modules like messaging and file syncing.

 # API